hacktivist123/sheddy-xyz/content/posts/2021-01-30-approaching-developer-relations-in-an-open-source-foundation.md

 > ***Note: This can change at anytime as we are still experimenting with these strategies***

-* **Webinars/Hands on Labs** — We set up hands-on labs for various regions(APAC, MENA, EMEA etc.) for people that want to get started with Cloud Foundry.
+* **Webinars/Hands-on Labs** — We set up hands-on labs for various regions(APAC, MENA, EMEA, etc.) for people that want to get started with Cloud Foundry.
 We use our existing tutorials to teach people the basics of Cloud Foundry
 * **Talks**— We plan to submit talks at various Paas/Iaas tech events to basically talk about how Cloud Foundry can improve your Deployment workflow and how easy it has become to use.
 * **Community Reward Programs —**We plan to improve our existing Cloud Foundry Ambassadors program to highlight our highly performing community members and also give awards to them.
 In order to show that we have to show we actually see what these community members are doing and we appreciate it.
 * **Collaboration with other communities**— This is very important and we are paying a lot of attention to it currently.
-Cloud Foundry as a Paas can work with various other tools e.g Kubernetes, Github Actions etc. We plan to collaborate with advocates from this community to showcase how well Cloud Foundry can work with these tools/platforms and improve their overall developer experience.
+Cloud Foundry as a Paas can work with various other tools e.g Kubernetes, Github Actions, etc. We plan to collaborate with advocates from this community to showcase how well Cloud Foundry can work with these tools/platforms and improve their overall developer experience.
-* **Community Publicity**— We are non-profit organization, so we cannot spend so much funds on social media ads and commercials but what we are doing and plan to do is spend as little as we can on social media ads and do more community outreach.
-For example, giving talks, appearing on highly listened community podcasts (I was on a [bootiful podcast](https://spring.io/blog/2020/12/18/a-bootiful-podcast-cloud-foundry-developer-advocate-shedrack-akintayo) by Josh Long), interviews with thought leaders in the Cloud Foundry community and also the Kubernetes community etc.
+* **Community Publicity**— We are a non-profit organization, so we cannot spend so many funds on social media ads and commercials but what we are doing and plan to do is spend as little as we can on social media ads and do more community outreach.
+For example, giving talks, appearing on highly listened community podcasts (I was on a [bootiful podcast](https://spring.io/blog/2020/12/18/a-bootiful-podcast-cloud-foundry-developer-advocate-shedrack-akintayo) by Josh Long), interviews with thought leaders in the Cloud Foundry community and also the Kubernetes community, etc.
 * **Proper Content Distribution** —The main aim of this process/method is to generate interest, generate awareness, extract engagement.
-Other than distributing content on our Medium publication, YouTube channel and Twitter account.
-We are making conscious efforts to also distribute content on various other platforms like Reddit, Dev.to etc. We also have an internal document that we created to record our various distribution channels.
+Other than distributing content on our Medium publication, YouTube channel, and Twitter account.
+We are making conscious efforts to also distribute content on various other platforms like Reddit, Dev.to, etc. We also have an internal document that we created to record our various distribution channels.
 These distribution channels are categorized into three categories; Short term, Medium term, Long term.
-These categories indicate how long it would take to create meaningful impact form content published on those channels.
+These categories indicate how long it would take to create meaningful impact from content published on those channels.

 ### How We Measure Success